We leave behind London House and ….

 Also like his brother John left the army on medical grounds, after having been promoted to Serjeant Major, with an ‘excellent character’ reference.

 However it had not always been thus !!

-In August 1829 he received 300 lashes for disrespectful conduct; in October 1836 he was reduced to ranks from Serjeant for drunkenness; in September 1843, for drunkenness and improper conduct, again reduced to ranks from Serjeant; and in February 1844, once more reduced to ranks from Corporal for drunkenness.
+In August 1829 John received 300 lashes for disrespectful conduct; in October 1836 he was reduced to ranks from Serjeant for drunkenness; in September 1843, for drunkenness and improper conduct, again reduced to ranks from Serjeant; and in February 1844, once more reduced to ranks from Corporal for drunkenness.
 His yo-yo army rank went thus — private, corporal, serjeant, private, corporal, serjeant, private, corporal, private, corporal, serjeant, serjeant-major.

 John’s final medical report in 1852, under the heading of ‘Chronic Rheumatism and Catarrh’ stated that ‘this old and deserving non-commissioned officer has for some time been suffering from attacks of Chronic Rheumatism, and Catarrh, to such a degree as to incapacitate him for the arduous and active duties of a Serjeant Major.